On board S.S. Albert Ballin, probably February 1925

 Warm greetings to Mrs. Jayne and family.
 We greet all [?]
 Your sister Clara

-What do we know about this picture postcard, and what not?
+What do we know about this picture postcard?

 The rest is speculative: by the time they arrived in Hamburg the picture was ready and she proudly showed it to her sister at the quai.
 Clara then wrote a few words on the right part of the reverse side to their joint brother Hermann, and Johanna added her message.

 The picture has been kept and preserved for all these years by Hermann’s youngest son Joseph who used to live on the slopes of Hawai’i’s tallest volcano, the Mauna Kea.
-2 Shot almost 90 years ago somewhere on the Atlantic Ocean, mailed from – probably – Hamburg to Detroit and handed from father to son, taken to Hawai’i’s Big Island… and now it is in cyberspace!
+2 Shot almost a century ago somewhere on the Atlantic Ocean, mailed from – probably – Hamburg to Detroit and handed from father to son, taken to Hawai’i’s Big Island… and now it is in cyberspace!

 - National Archives and Records Administration; Washington D.C.; Passport Applications, January 2, 1906 – March 31, 1925; Collection Number: ARC Identifier 583830 / MLR Number A1 534; NARA Series: M1490; Roll #: 2697